Table of Contents[Hide][Show]

 5. Window Shop at Tlaquepaque Arts and Crafts Village

-Strolling through the Spanish-style courtyards in the Tlaquepaque Arts and Crafts Village is a pleasant way to spend a Sedona afternoon.
-Featuring many galleries, shops and restaurants, Tlaquepaque (pronounced Tuh-lah-kee-pah-kee) also has a full calendar of activities making it a popular destination for both residents and visitors.
+Strolling through the Spanish-style courtyards in the Tlaquepaque Arts & Crafts Village is a pleasant way to spend a Sedona afternoon.
+Featuring many galleries, shops and restaurants, Tlaquepaque (pronounced Tuh-lah-kee-pah-kee) also has a full calendar of activities making it a popular destination for both residents and visitors, whether they’re in town for a day trip or longer.

 The drawback?
 The price tags can be staggering and I was disappointed to discover that some of the goods I was interested in were not made in the area.
 Finding locally made souvenirs is important to me.
 So, while I enjoyed seeing Tlaquepaque (and eating an amazing shrimp chimichanga at El Rincon), I was glad I also stopped at the Sedona Arts Center in Uptown Sedona.
 Featuring the work of local artists, the gallery has a wide range of items for sale and, since the Center is a 501(c)3 not-for-profit, you don’t have to pay sales tax.
 I was able to find some gorgeous beaded and bronze earrings for my daughters that didn’t break the bank!